 At initial recognition, the Company measures a financial asset at its fair value, plus, in the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset.
-Transaction costs for financial assets carried at fair value through profit or loss are recognised as expense in the income statement.
+Transaction costs for financial assets carried at fair value through profit or loss are recognised as expense in the statement of profit or loss.